 Usually, getting started with Virtualmin can be done with a few simple steps, using our automated install script.
-The install script will setup your package manager, usually apt-get or yum, and then download our packages as well as all of the necessary dependencies for running Virtualmin.
+The install script will setup your package manager, usually apt-get or dnf, and then download our packages as well as all of the necessary dependencies for running Virtualmin.

-Never run the virtualmin-install.sh script to upgrade or renew or to try to repair an existing Virtualmin system!
+Never run the install.sh script to upgrade or renew or to try to repair an existing Virtualmin system!
 The virtualmin change-license command is used for license changes and renewals.
 Check the license FAQ for details.

-Install your Operating System
+Install your operating system

 If you have already purchased a Virtualmin Professional license, you can find it in My Account → Software Licenses.
 If not, you can purchase a license or download Virtualmin GPL.